mitchib1440/SpeakThat/BUILD_VARIANTS_EXPLANATION.md

 - **No network libraries**: Excludes OkHttp and Coil to reduce APK size and privacy footprint
 - **Target users**: Privacy-conscious users who prefer app store distribution

-## Privacy Benefits of Store Variant

-The Store variant is specifically designed for privacy-conscious users:

-1. **No network permissions**: Users can verify the app cannot make any internet requests
-2. **No online icon loading**: App icons are loaded only from local resources
-3. **Smaller APK size**: Excludes network libraries (OkHttp, Coil)
-4. **Transparent behavior**: Users know exactly what the app can and cannot do

 ## Technical Implementation

 ### Build Configuration